 CWS shall establish a storage tank maintenance program that includes periodic cleaning and visual inspection of facilities.
 Cleaning of water storage facilities shall be based on the results of internal inspections conducted every five (5) years or more frequently at CWS's option or as required by regulation.
 Full internal and external inspections shall be conducted in accordance with AWWA Manual M42.
 CWS shall conduct a formal external visual inspection of the storage facility at least annually to assess and repair environmental damage and verify the integrity of vents and screens.
 The inspection shall include an assessment of the physical security of the facility.
-Maintenance activities, such as coating or painting, shall be based on American National Standards Institute (ANSI) /AWWA Standards D102 and D103.
+Maintenance activities shall be based on American National Standards Institute (ANSI) /AWWA Standards D102 and D103.
+Coating and painting shall be incorporated into the Commerce Water System's Capital Improvement Program.